cdapio/cdap/docs/developer-guide/source/examples/sparkKMeans.rst

 Overview
 ========
-This example demonstrates a Spark application performing streaming analysis, computing the centers of points from an input stream using KMeans Clustering method.
+This example demonstrates a Spark application performing streaming analysis, computing the centers of points from an input stream using the KMeans Clustering method.

-Data from a sample file will be sent to the CDAP by an external script *inject-data* to the *pointsStream*.
+Data from a sample file is sent to CDAP by the external script *inject-data* to the *pointsStream*.
 This data is processed by the ``PointsFlow``, which stores the points coordinates event in its entirety in *points*, an ObjectStore Dataset.

 As these entries are created, they are taken up by the *SparkKMeansProgram*, which goes through the entries, calculates centers and tabulates results in another ObjectStore Dataset, *centers*.

 Once the application completes, you can query the *centers* Dataset by using the ``centers`` method of the *CentersProcedure*.
-It will send back a JSON-formatted result with center's coordinates based on ``index`` parameter.
+It will send back a JSON-formatted result with the center's coordinates based on the ``index`` parameter.

 Let's look at some of these elements, and then run the Application and see the results.